 What makes the best luxury hotel design?
 These 9 Luxury hotel designs go beyond food and accommodation to create the ideal hotel escape that’s perfect for design lovers.
-Injecting innovative and sustainable elements as well as focus on individuality, interaction, regional and cultural elements emerging from your typical hospitality design that is truly transcending.
+Injecting innovative and sustainable elements as well as focusing on individuality, interaction, regional, and cultural elements emerging from your typical hospitality design that is truly transcending.

-The LIV Awards in the hospitality category is one of the most esteemed restaurant and hotel awards honoring exceptional interior design and architecture projects that improve the visitor experience.
-LIV is the only award giving body that recognizes the creativity of diverse types of accommodation in food and beverage establishments.
+The LIV Awards in the hospitality category is one of the most esteemed restaurant and hotel awards honouring exceptional interior design and architecture projects that improve the visitor experience.
+LIV is the only award-giving body that recognizes the creativity of diverse types of accommodation in food and beverage establishments.

 Impressive views, cascading luminaires, sweeping geometric patterned floors with indulging furniture and art.
-An amalgamation of these elements create an undeniable air of opulence in UAE’s Mandarin Presidential suite.
+An amalgamation of these elements creates an undeniable air of opulence in UAE’s Mandarin Presidential Suite.
 Transcend in the moment and space with this luxury hotel’s stunning architectural and interior design.

 Inspired by the rich and delicate embroidery of UAE, the glorious spaces are lined with metallic elements.
 The gold edgings are predominantly seen along the multi-layered tray ceiling and furniture as well as organic patterns on textured rugs and upholstery.